erdogant/clustimage/docs/source/index.rst

 clustimage's documentation!
 ============================

-``clustimage`` Python package clustimage is for unsupervised clustering of images.
+The aim of ``clustimage`` is to detect natural groups or clusters of images.
-Most of the packages regarding imaging rely on (deep) neural networks, and try solve the problem of predicting "whats on the image".
+Many computer vision tasks rely on (deep) neural networks, and aim to solve the problem of predicting "whats on the image".
-However, not all challanges are supervised, and it can be quit a breath to carefully group similar images in an unsupervised manner, or simply extract the unique images out of a huge set of images.
+However, not all tasks require supervised approaches, and it can be quit a breath to carefully group similar images in an unsupervised manner, or simply extract the unique images out of a huge set of images.
 ``clustimage`` is a generic approach for unsupervised images clustering and overcomes the following challenges:
     * 1. Robustly groups similar images.
     * 2. Returns the unique images.